US closes probes into 3 senators over their stock trades

 Meanwhile, Burr temporarily stepped aside as chairman of the intelligence panel during the probe, saying he didn’t want it to be a distraction.
 He also called for the Senate Ethics Committee to investigate his actions.

-A spokeswoman for Alice Fisher, Burr’s attorney, declined to comment.
-She has said that the senator has been “actively cooperating” with investigators.
+A spokeswoman for Alice Fisher, Burr’s attorney, said Fisher would have no comment.
+The attorney has previously said that the senator has been “actively cooperating” with investigators.

-“From the outset, Senator Burr has been focused on an appropriate and thorough review of the facts in this matter, which will establish that his actions were appropriate,” Fisher said in a statement.
+“From the outset, Senator Burr has been focused on an appropriate and thorough review of the facts in this matter, which will establish that his actions were appropriate,” Fisher said in a statement earlier this month.

 Burr has acknowledged selling the stocks because of the coronavirus but said he relied “solely on public news reports,” specifically CNBC’s daily health and science reporting out of Asia, to make the financial decisions.